-Leopard Corydoras (Corydoras Trilineatus) Fish Species Profile
+Leopard Corydoras (Corydoras Trilineatus) Species Profile & Care Guide

 The Leopard Corydoras is frequently confused with the Corydoras julii.
 You can tell them apart by the horizontal stripes.
 This species's stripes are thicker.
 There are very similar aquarium care requirements between the two species.